bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kaprekar.md

 * We have taken quite a while to look at a selection of different properties of numbers investigated by Kaprekar.
 * Let us finally give a few more biographical details.
 * We explained above that he retired at the age of 58 in 1962.
-* Sadly his wife died in 1966 and after this he found that his pension was insufficient to allow him to live.
 * One has to understand that this was despite the fact that Kaprekar lived in the cheapest possible way, being only interested in spending his waking hours experimenting with numbers.
 * He was forced to give private tuition in mathematics and science to make enough money to survive.
 * We have seen how Kaprekar invented different number properties throughout his life.